 Persons with disabilities have equal access to public works programmes.
 This includes provision of reasonable accommodation and ensuring that public works programmes offer diverse roles.

-Social protection should compensate for the lack of work-related income and complements labour rights.
+Social protection should compensate for the lack of or low work-related income and complements labour rights.

 The situation whereby a person with a disability, for example, starts a part-time job and loses all benefits or ends up with a lower income must be avoided.